ianyh/Amethyst/README.md

 brew cask install amethyst
 ```

-Note: that Amethyst now is only supported on OS X 10.9+.
-The last version that supports 10.8 can be found [here](http://ianyh.com/amethyst/versions/Amethyst-0.8.2.zip).
+Note: that Amethyst now is only supported on OS X 10.10+.

 Using Amethyst
 ==============